Sultan Abdul Samad Building at night | Kuala Lumpur Travel Tips

 Kuala Lumpur Travel Tips

-provides travel information for visiting the capital and biggest city in Malaysia.
+provides travel information for visiting the Federal Capital and biggest city in Malaysia.
 Kuala Lumpur is the political, economic, financial and transportation hub of Malaysia.
 All the major expressways of Peninsular Malaysia lead out of this city towards the north, northeast and south.

 On this website I put together information you can use to help you get to know Kuala Lumpur as a visitor, and explore all its sights.
 In this write-up, I touch on accommodation, transport, and places of interest in Kuala Lumpur.
 I even provide you a directory of businesses operating in Kuala Lumpur, so that you can quickly find whatever product or service you would need in the city.

 I customarily suggest only hotels where I have stayed before, as I would be in a better position to show you how it is like.
 The hotels I have stayed in Kuala Lumpur include Eastin Hotel Kuala Lumpur